-examination of astronomy: its methods and history, and the origin and development of the solar system, the galaxy, and the universe.
+INTRODUCTION TO ASTRONOMY.
+An examination of astronomy: its methods and history, and the origin and development of the solar system, the galaxy, and the universe.
 Prerequisite: none.
 Corequisite: Astronomy 151.
 Offered: each semester.

 LIFE IN THE UNIVERSE.
 This course concentrates on the astronomical and biological conditions which have made possible the development of life on Earth.
 Our knowledge of the cosmos is critically examined to estimate the probabilities for life to arise elsewhere.
 Methods of searching for intelligent extraterrestrial life are reviewed.
 This is a one-semester course intended for the non-physicalscience major.
 Prerequisite: none.
-Offered: every other fall semester of odd-numbered years.
+Offered: on sufficient demand.